Tehel/dmjs/README.md

 ### How

-This port is based on the awsome CSBWin version, itself done by unassembling the Atari ST binary and making it a C++ version.
+This port is based on the awsome CSBWin version, itself done by Paul R. Stevens by unassembling the Atari ST binary and making a C++ version from it.

 So this is a Javascript rewriting of the C++ version.
-Datafile are still the original ones (with a door opened using custom ones later).
+Datafiles are still the original ones (with a door opened using custom ones later).

-### Making it work
+### Running it

-This is a web project, so it needs to be served by a server.
-Currently there's no server-side code, so any will do.
+Since there is currently no server-side code, simply open the static/index.html file in a web browser.

-I use a Node.js one, with Express framework.
-Just install Node.js, "npm install" in root dir, "node server.js" and open your web brower on port 9000.
+Eventually, there may be some hosted service, like network saved game, custom dungeon rating, screenshot sharing, and so on.
+That will go to server.js which must be run with Node.js/Express: install Node.js, "npm install" in repository dir, "node server.js" and open your web brower on port 9000.

 ## People